 We therefore require use of the following approach in supplemental compliance filings to this resolution for AL 4991-E-A et al., and AL 3466-E-A et al.:

-All DR providers with returning customers, including Utilities and third-party aggregators in DRAM or other affected DR programs, will begin the process of notification and outreach to customers no later than 60 days from approval of the supplemental compliance filings to this resolution.
-Notification and outreach shall include, but is not limited to providing all customers with an updated contract that: (A) outlines the prohibition in a new and separate provision near the beginning; (B) indicates that customer compliance may be subject to verification; (C) indicates the consequences of non-compliance specified herein; and, (D) requires a customer signature.
-For non-residential customers, this updated contract shall also include a Three-Part Attestation as discussed herein.
+All DR providers with returning customers, including Utilities and third-party aggregators in DRAM or other affected DR programs, will begin the process of notification and outreach to their own customers only no later than 60 days from approval of the supplemental compliance filings to this resolution.
+Notification and outreach shall include activities such as providing all returning non-residential customers with a three-step attestation as discussed herein; or, for new customers, providing an updated customer contract that: (A) outlines the prohibition in a new and separate provision near the beginning; (B) indicates that customer compliance may be subject to verification; (C) indicates the consequences of non-compliance specified herein; and, (D) for non-residential customers, requires a customer signature, which may be electronic.
+Non-residential attestations shall be appended upon completion to existing non-residential customer contracts, as appropriate.

-Any returning residential or non-residential customer that fails to sign an updated contract by December 31, 2017, will be removed from the relevant program no later than January 7, 2018 but will be eligible to re-enroll subject to the requirements associated with the prohibition.
-Any new residential or non-residential customer that does not complete this component of the enrollment process will not be eligible to participate in the DR program.
+Any returning customer that does not accept (residential) or agree to the prohibition by signing an updated contract or completing an attestation (non-residential) by December 31, 2017, or the Utility-established contract submission data in Q4 2017, will be removed from the relevant program no later than January 7, 2018 but will be eligible to re-enroll subject to acceptance (residential) or upon submittal of the updated contract / attestation (non-residential).
+Any new customer that does not accept (residential) or agree (non-residential) to the prohibition will not be eligible to participate in the DR program.
+These are “Type One” infractions.

+Type One infractions include mistakes that may be reasonably found to be clerical or administrative in nature such as inaccurate representation in an attestation of a nameplate value of a prohibited resource or that no prohibited resource is on site, as long as the resource is not used to reduce load during a DR event.
+These instances of “Type One” infractions may be subject to a 60-day cure period for customer correction and DRP validation.

-Any customer that is found to have violated its attestation (in the case of non-residential customers) or its signed contract agreeing not to use a prohibited resource to reduce load during a DR event (in the case of residential customers) a single time will be removed from the DR program for twelve calendar months from the time of removal after which time the customer will be affected to re-enroll.
+Any customer that is found to have: (a) attested to the “no-use” provision but is verified to have used a prohibited resource to reduce load during a DR event; or, (b) intentionally submitting an invalid nameplate capacity value for the prohibited resource(s) will be removed from the DR program for twelve calendar months from the date of removal after which time the customer will be eligible to re-enroll.
 The consequences for two or more such instances shall be removal from the DR program for a period of three years.

-For non-residential customers, an attestation is considered violated if: (a) a customer alleged to have no on-site prohibited resource(s) or attested to the “no-use” provision on prohibited resources, but is verified to have used a prohibited resource during a DR event, or (b) a customer submits an invalid nameplate capacity value for the prohibited resource(s).

 The Utilities shall reflect this direction in their supplemental compliance filings to this resolution for AL 3466-E-A et al. and AL 4991-E-A et al.